nRF Connect SDK Intermediate

 The small mV is due to noise.
 This is common for single-ended mode.

-It’s worth noting that If you have a PPK II , you could use it as a variable voltage supply.
-Simply connect the VOUT of the PPK II to the analog input pin , connect the GND of the PPK II to your DK GND, Open the Power Profiler App in nRF Connect for Desktop, use the Source meter, and set the supply voltage to the desired value.
+It’s worth noting that if you have a PPK II, you could use it as a variable-voltage supply.
+Simply connect the PPK II’s VOUT to the analog input pin, connect the PPK II’s GND to your DK GND, open the Power Profiler App in nRF Connect for Desktop, use the Source meter, and set the supply voltage to the desired value.

 Note